Carlsberg (district): Elephant Gate & Tower

-The Elephant Gate & Tower (Danish: Elefantporten & -tårnet) is designed by Vilhelm Dahlerup and was built in 1901.
-The tower is the Carlsberg district's most famous landmark and takes its name from four granite elephants which flank the gate and carries the tower on their backs.
+The Elephant Gate & Tower (Danish: Elefantporten & -tårnet) was designed by Vilhelm Dahlerup and built in 1901.
+The tower is the Carlsberg district's most famous landmark and takes its name from four granite elephants which flank the gate and carry the tower on their backs.
 It is inspired by Bernini's Elephant and Obelisk on Piazza della Minerva in Rome.

 The tower, which has a floor area of only 115 sqm, is built in red, ornamented tiles.
 It originally served as a water tower and herb silo.